magnate3/raspberry-pi-os-qemu/docs/lesson05/rpi-os.md

     kernel_exit 0
 ```

-As you might notice `ret_from_fork` has been updated.
 Now, after a kernel thread finishes, the execution goes to the `ret_to_user` label, here we disable interrupts and perform normal exception return, using previously prepared processor state.

+If you get confused, revisit the "overview" figure above.

 #### Method 2: Forking user processes